 Skip to main content

-The --user-data-dir flag in browserless allows you to persist browser data such as cookies, localStorage, cache, and login sessions across multiple browser sessions.
-This is particularly useful for maintaining authenticated states and user preferences without having to re-authenticate or reconfigure settings each time.
+The --user-data-dir flag persists browser data (cookies, localStorage, cache, and login sessions) across multiple browser sessions.
+Use it to maintain authenticated states and user preferences without re-authenticating each time.

 note